PierreSenellart/provsql/doc/source/user/configuration.rst

           ``DISTINCT`` projections so the resulting provenance circuit is read-once and probability-evaluates in linear time.
           Queries outside the recognised class pass through unchanged.

-        * **Recursive reachability on bounded-treewidth data.**  The recursive-CTE reachability shapes compile along a tree decomposition of the data graph into certified d-DNNFs (see :doc:`probabilities`).

         * **Load-time Boolean-only circuit simplification.**  On top of the ``'absorptive'`` rules above, the rewrites that hold